 I’m exhibiting at the Conference for the first time.
 What should I expect?

 - Many attendees have been coming to our Conference for years and are willing to share their experiences and insider tips.
-Don’t be afraid to ask questions and take good notes.
+Plan to attend as many Conference events as you can to connect with colleagues

 How do I know if I’m ready to showcase?